-The second change includes the transition of the responsibility of providing a free and appropriate public education from the early intervention day treatment (EIDT) facilities to the local education agencies (LEAs).
+The second change includes the transition of the responsibility of providing a free and appropriate public education (FAPE) from the early intervention day treatment (EIDT) facilities to the local education agencies (LEAs).
 Effective July 1, 2019, the EIDT centers stopped accepting federal Title VI-B funds for the provision of special education services to IDEA-eligible preschool age children.
-This means that LEAs, instead of EIDT facilities, are now responsible for providing a FAPE to preschool age children enrolled in development day treatment clinic services (DDTCS) facilities.
-Prior to this change, preschool age children who were eligible for special education services under IDEA received those from EIDT facilities (formerly DDTCS facilities), district-run preschools, or educational service cooperatives on behalf of districts.
-EIDT facilities were created effective July 1, 2018, as a result of the merger between Child Health Management Services (CHMS) facilities and DDTCS facilities.
-CHMS services were intended for children with the most significant medical and/or developmental diagnoses who require multidisciplinary treatment.
-DDTCS was primarily focused on working with children with developmental disabilities.
-Prior to the merger, DDTCS facilities were responsible for providing special education services to children in their facilities as part of a memorandum of understanding through DESE and the Department of Human Services.
+This means that LEAs, instead of EIDT facilities, are now responsible for providing a FAPE to preschool-age children enrolled in development day treatment clinic services (DDTCS) facilities.
+Prior to this change, preschool age children who were eligible for special education services under IDEA received those from EIDT facilities, district-run preschools, or educational service cooperatives on behalf of districts.